 The action comes against a backdrop of recurrent school shootings, everyday street violence in the nation’s inner cities, and rising U.S. suicide rates….

 Holy hypocrisy batman.
-American medicine is far and away the biggest purveyor of violence in this country, both directly through their assaults on children (obstetrical violence, vaccine violence and resulting psychiatric violence) and indirectly through the resulting violence those childhood victims of medical quackery unleash as adults.
+American medicine is far and away the biggest purveyor of violence in this country, both directly through their assaults on children (obstetrical violence, circumcision violence, vaccine violence and resulting psychiatric violence) and indirectly through the resulting violence those childhood victims of medical quackery unleash as adults.
 And to cap it all off, the need for the citizens to be armed in the first place is due to the armies of medically damaged psychopathic drones which this epically corrupted government has at its disposal, which have already been unleashed against countless numbers of innocents all over the world.
 Thanks Doktor!

 What is the institutional equivalent of anosognosia?
 Let’s just call it institutional illness.
 A collectively self-delusional echo-profit chamber.
 It’s amazing what people “with the most noble motivations” will do for money.